 Employers for TSOs will be referred to your application based on which category you fall under.
 If you do not make a passing score, you do not qualify to be a TSO.
 Unfortunately, there is quite a long waiting period until you can take the test again.
 This is another reason why preparing and studying as hard as you can is a good idea.

-How can I prepare for the TSO interview?
+How Can I prepare for the TSO Interview?

-- Prepare a list of questions to ask the interviewer – This shows that you are interested in the position and want to know more about it
+- Prepare a list of questions to ask the interviewer.
+This shows that you are interested in the position and want to know more about it,

-- Make eye contact throughout the interview – People want to know that you’re paying attention to them
+- Make eye contact throughout the interview.
+People want to know that you’re paying attention to them,

-One last suggestion to help you ace your interview for a TSO position is to research the company.
+One way to help you ace your interview for a TSO position is to research the company.
 If you are applying at a large airport, research their mission and history in the community.
 Potential employers want to know that you have done your due diligence in learning about what they do and how their organization operates.

 Most people don’t take the time to do this, so having a significant discussion about the place you’re applying to can set you apart from the crowd.

 Overall, the TSO hiring process can be highly stressful.
 There are many obstacles that you might face and many hoops you have to jump through in order to succeed.
 However, with the right motivation and study materials, you can do it!
-Job Test Prep is here to help.

 1. Is there a practice test for TSA?

-2. How hard is the TSA computer based test?
+2. How hard is the TSA computer-based test?

-The TSA computer based test is not hard, but it is important to prepare for it.
+The TSA computer-based test is not hard, but it is important to prepare for it.
 The test covers basic information about aviation and airport security.
 It is important to review the material before taking the test.

-3. What does the TSA computer based test consist of?
+3. What does the TSA Computer-Based Test consist of?

-X-ray interpretation and English language competency are the two components of the TSA Computer Based Test (TSA CBT Test).
+X-ray interpretation and English language competency are the two components of the TSA Computer-Based Test (TSA CBT Test).
 A 2.5-hour time restriction is set for the test, but many students complete the exam in less than half that time.

-4. How long is the TSA test?
+4. How long is the TSA Test?

 5. How many times can you take the TSA test?

 You can take the test twice.
 On the first attempt, it’s critical to attempt to pass the TSA CBT exam.
 You must wait six months before applying for any TSO employment if you fail the test.
-The TSA-CBT test cannot be retaken after a second failure.
+The TSA CBT test cannot be retaken after a second failure.